FlavF/Mymap/readme.md

 ### General Info

 ---
-Get the coordinates from an address and then get the map marker.
+Get the coordinates from an address and then get the map and marker.
 <br/>

 ### Stacks